lgalke/al-folio/_posts/2019-07-17-the-lottery-ticket-hypothesis.md

 Neural networks become larger and larger and employ billions of parameters.
 Researchers start to quantify the effort to train these large-scale models in
 \$\$\$ on cloud computing platforms and in tons of carbon emissions.
-The common understanding used to be that over-parametrized networks have more capacity but are also more prone to overfitting the training data.
+The common understanding used to be that overparametrized networks have more capacity but are also more prone to overfitting the training data.
-Recent studies have shown that over-parametrization can, in fact, act as a regularizer and lead to improved generalization performance[^arora2018].
+Recent studies have shown that overparametrization can, in fact, act as a regularizer and lead to improved generalization performance[^arora2018].

 After training, however, large parts of such large-scale models can be pruned away without harming the accuracy of the model.
 Pruning techniques date back to 1990[^braindmg] with LeCun et al.'s paper on optimal brain damage.